-Ganesha is regularly mounted or kept up by mice, vixens or rodents.
-Martin Dubost says the rodent showed up in the twentieth century as the principle vehicle in Ganesha’s models in the Central and West Indies.
+Ganesha is regularly mounted or kept up by mice, vixens, or rodents.
+Martin Dubost says the rodent showed up in the twentieth century as the principal vehicle in Ganesha’s models in the Central and West Indies.
 The rodent consistently remained close to her feet.

 The mouse as a mount shows up without precedent for sources written in Matsya Purana and afterward in Brahmananda Purana and Ganesha Purana, where Ganesha utilizes them as a vehicle in their most recent manifestation.